Why a Quality M&A Process Maximises Value and Delivers Motivated Investors

 • Does the firm manage the full process to completion?

-Bearing in mind that 95% of businesses have fewer than 10 employees and only 5% are likely to be $M+ businesses, you need to choose a firm that handles either the 95% or the 5%, depending on where your own business sits.
-This is very important as they are marketed in very different ways.
+Considering that 95% of businesses have fewer than 10 employees and only 5% are likely to be $3M+ businesses, it is important to choose a firm that handles either the 95% or the 5%, depending on where the business sits.
+This is crucial as they are marketed in very different ways.

 What sets Divest Merge Acquire apart in M&A

-Divest Merge Acquire’s transaction advisory network is at the forefront nationally in the sale and acquisition of businesses in the $3M+ range.
+Divest Merge Acquire’s (DMA) transaction advisory network is at the forefront nationally in the sale and acquisition of businesses in the $3M – $100M+ range.

 This high level of utilisation ensures information is constantly being updated for investor preferences and requirements.

-Here is a summary of Divest Merge Acquire’s key advantages.
+Here is a summary of DMA’s key advantages.

 • Developed to define market (Aus & NZ business with > 10 employees);